tommybobbins/Scratch_Probability/mean_median_mode.md

 ## Save your project

-# Step 3: Calculate the median
+# Step 3: Extension: Calculate the median

 The median is the middle value (e.g. the median of rolls 1,3,5 is 3 and the median of 1,3,5,7 is 4).
 To calculate the median of our rolls, we need to store all the values, sort them and then find the middle one.

 ## Activity Checklist

++ Reduce the number of rolls down to 10.
++ Create a new list called *all_rolls*.
+This will be used to store all the rolls as they occur.
++ Sort through the list on a piece of paper, from lowest to highest.
+The median is the number which lies between the 5th and 6th item in list of 10 items.

 ## Test your project